Statement on Diversity, Equity, Inclusion, and Accessibility

 Thank you for taking the time to read the DEIA Statement and reflect on how you can incorporate the commitments into your daily practices.
 Learn more about the development of the DEIA Statement by reading about the build process.

-The Mission of Tau Beta Sigma aims to promote equality and diversity.
-To quote Henry Wadsworth Longfellow, “music is the universal language,” and we strive to foster an inclusive environment where all can participate and thrive in service to collegiate bands.
-We recognize that members of Tau Beta Sigma can encounter barriers that prevent equitable participation.
+Meeting Accessibility Document We recognize that members of Tau Beta Sigma can encounter barriers that prevent equitable participation.
 We encourage Sisters to adopt an accessibility lens when planning meetings and have developed a resource with considerations that you will want to think through.
-We encourage you to also consult with your campus Accessibility Office.
+We also encourage you to consult with your campus Accessibility Office.

-This sample form is a template you can use and adapt to gather information about the accessibility needs of the members of your Chapter.
+Sample Accommodations Form This sample form is a template you can use and adapt to gather information about the accessibility needs of the members of your Chapter.
 Given the sensitive nature of disability identity, please ensure that accommodations requests are kept private and that this form is only viewed by a designated official or committee.

 Key Moments for Diversity, Equity, Inclusion, and Accessibility